Why Tracking Vomiting Episodes with GLP-1 Therapies Matters

 -

-Step 7: Prepare a Summary for Your Clinician Export or copy the log into a concise report
+Step 7: Prepare a summary for your clinician — export or copy the log into a concise report.

 Choose a single place to record episodes.
 Use an app, spreadsheet, or paper notebook.
 A single source avoids fragmented notes and missed details.
 Apps built for GLP‑1 routines keep dose history, reminders, and symptom logs together; Pepio is one practical option that helps centralize shot and symptom records without offering medical advice.
 Aim to set up the log in ten minutes.
 Your first entry should include: date, shot time, dose reference, onset time, and a one‑line note.
 For privacy, pick a tool you can password‑protect or keep locally.
 Consistent capture beats perfect structure.